sbaresearch/featurecloud-parameter-based-neuron-pruning-app/README.md

 ## Output

 The app returns the defended model in onnx format, i.e. [`defended_model.onnx`].
-The sanitized model can be used for further inference.
+The defended model can be used for further inference.

 ## Workflows